fabferri/zone/sysparams/README.md

    ms.date="29/11/2023"
    ms.author="fabferri" />

-## how to track Windows performance system counters in .NET
+## How to track Windows performance counters in .NET

 In nuget is availabile a package **System.Diagnostics.PerformanceCounter** that allows capture of the system performance counters in Windows: [nuget PerformanceCounter package][link1] <br>
 * The package provides an interface for collecting various kinds of system data such as CPU, memory, and disk usage. <br>